 I couldn't agree more with this mom: When you pee on your brother, things have gone too far.
-But I don't think a sticker chart -- or a spanking -- will
+But I don't think a spanking -- or even a sticker chart --

-This little guy defines "acting out" which is a word often used to describe misbehavior.
+This little guy defines "acting out" -- a word often used to describe misbehavior.
 He's "acting out" feelings he can't express in any other way.
+He might

-He might not even be able to express those feelings to himself, but they're bursting out and making themselves known, as feelings have a way of doing
+not be able to express those feelings in words, even to himself, but they're bursting out and making themselves known, as feelings have a way of doing

-off intruders.
-This is a common passive-aggressive way for children to vent anxiety, resentment and anger that they can't express in any other
+This child's peeing behavior is a common passive-aggressive way for children to express anxiety, resentment and anger that they can't express in any other